 1. SPF (Sender Policy Framework)

-What it is: A list of servers/IPs allowed to send email for your domain.
+What it is: A list of servers and IPs allowed to send email for your domain.

 Think of it like: A guest list at an exclusive party.
-If the bouncer (Microsoft) doesn't see your server on the list, you can't get in.
+If Microsoft does not see your server on the list, you do not get in.

 What you need to do: Update your SPF record to include every provider that sends email for you.